Photo above from Flickr, by 7beachbum. No edits made.

 Photo from Wikimedia, Creative Commons, by Gary J. Wood.
 The bus stop by Laekjartorg square in downtown Reykjavik.

-To find out which bus you need to catch you can use the Straeto website’s handy bus route planner, which is also available in the "Klappid" Straeto app.
-You can also see the live location of all buses and see the timetables for each bus route.
+To find out which bus you need to catch, you can use the Straeto website’s handy bus route planner or the "Klappid" Straeto app.
+You can also see the live location of all buses and the timetables for each bus route.

 The Reykjavik bus route planner on the Straeto website.

-To use the route planner, you simply have to input the location you’ll be departing from, your destination, and your preferred time of departure or arrival.
+To use the route planner, just add the location you’ll be departing from, your destination, and your preferred departure or arrival time.
 The route planner will then show you several options to reach your destination.

 The timetables show what time of day the buses stop at specific locations.
 Detailed information on individual schedules can be seen at each bus stop and searched on the Straeto website.